How to contribute

 >> installDevTools()

-bulb Check out the MATLAB.devTools - and contribute the smart way!
+💡 Check out MATLAB.devTools – and contribute the smart way!
 The official documentation is here.

 >> contribute('opencobra/cobratoolbox');